Mistake 1: Not showing the right recommendations on the right pages

 Similarly, you can A/B test different recommendation parameters and optimize product recommendations on your site.

 As Optimizely puts it, "A/B testing takes the guesswork out of website optimization and enables data-backed decisions that shift business conversations from "we think" to "we know."

-Mistake #6: Limiting recommendations to product pagesYou should treat your visitor’s shopping experience as a step wise process and at each step you can capitalize on their shopping impulse by showing personalized and relevant recommendations.
-For instance, when a visitor lands on your site, show him personalized products with widgets like 'Recommended for you' or 'You recently viewed’.
-This will personalize his on site experience and help him go to the desired products instantly.
-Similarly, you can show specific recommendation widgets on your product recommendations page, search results page, cart recommendations page. ———————————————————————————————————————— Keeping in mind these couple of elements when using product recommendations on your site will help you optimize your recommendations and avoid the common pitfalls most merchandizers get stuck in.
+Treat your visitors' shopping experience as a step-by-step process.
+You can capitalize on their shopping impulse at each step by displaying personalized and relevant product recommendations.
+For instance, when a visitor lands on your site, show him personalized products with widgets like 'Recommended for you' or 'You recently viewed.'
+This will enhance your on-site experience and make it easier to find the products you want.
+Similarly, you can show specific recommendation widgets on your product recommendations page, search results page, and cart recommendations page.